nomemory/mockneat-site/tutorial.md

 By default the internal implementation used for `List<T>` is `ArrayList<T>`.
 But what if we want to change the implementation of the "wrapping" `List<T>` from `ArrayList<T>` to `LinkedList<T>`.

-Additionally what if we want the list to have an arbitrary length itself ?
+Additionally what if we want the list to have an arbitrary length itself:

 ```java
 MockUnitInt sizeGen = ints().range(0, 5); // size will be randomly generated